ERYT-500, Owner/Director, LYC

 When Evan was dragged by a former girlfriend to his first yoga class in 2010, he was just hoping to get some exercise and maybe relieve some muscle pain.
 What he found was SO much more: a profound awakening to the power of linking breath and movement to calm the mind and heal the body.
 Evan’s yoga journey has weaved through a range of styles, including Hatha, Vinyasa, Ashtanga, and Forrest.
 After completing his 200hr Teacher Training with Abby Dobbs in DC, he began teaching in 2017 to share his love for yoga as a way to feel the body, move energy, and let go of patterns that don’t serve us so we can make choices that are in alignment with our “highest self.”
 Evan’s classes are inspired primarily by Forrest yoga, blending flows, holds, deep breathing, and bodywork, with intentions rooted in yoga philosophy that we can practice on the mat and take with us into everyday life.

 Nandi Gabremedhin is a KRI Level 1 Kundalini Yoga Instructor, graduate of Lighthouse Yoga Center’s KRI Teacher Training Program.
 Nandi took her first yoga class more than 11 years ago in a Saturday program at her son’s school.
 With that first class she felt more positive, peaceful and happy.
-I then found a place to take regular classes.
-As her practice developed, she felt there was still something missing - she wanted to learn to meditate.
-Nandi then came to Kundalini Yoga & Meditation.
+As her practice developed, she felt there was still something missing - she wanted to learn to meditate, which led her to Kundalini Yoga & Meditation.
 Initially she thought she’d just take classes for herself, but then knew fairly soon she wanted to become a teacher to share the benefits of which she so abundantly received.
 Through her own practice and teachings, Nandi found that Kundalini Yoga has been a way to dig deeper and uncover more of herself and her own power, becoming more focused and disciplined in developing her spirituality.
-With life and all that comes, the maintenance must continue, which is the main reason Nandi keeps her practice strong.
-Kundalini has allowed her to truly see more and has allowed for more uplifting connections with others a more enriching one.
 Nandi’s classes facilitate experiences for individuals to find their own power, overcome personal challenges, shed the old skin and grow anew by uncovering the divine energy within and illuminating peace, light and love that inspires others thru example and energy.

 Looking for a strength building workout on a fall morning in 2008, Emily accepted the invitation of a friend to attend a yoga class.
 She began attending yoga classes regularly because—as many yoga students quickly discover–it felt so good.
 Somewhere along the way the age old practice began transforming her body and mind in ways that she didn’t even known to ask for but for which she is immensely grateful.
 Emily is a full-time yoga teacher with over 1000 hours of training in yoga techniques including asana (poses), restorative yoga, yoga nidra (deep relaxation), meditation, pranayama, energy healing, and yoga philosophy.
 She is also dedicated to a daily self-guided study and practice on the mat and in the world.
 Emily brings a warm and steady tone to her classes, and finds great joy in seeing students leave with a greater sense of mental and physical space and increased access to the inner source of knowing.
 Emily’s classes are inspired by her teacher Dharma Mittra and what he has shared with her from his 50+ years of teaching yoga.